 Whether it’s multi-molecular-weight serums, slow-release fillers, or combinations of synergistic actives, the latest products offer deeper, longer-lasting hydration tailored to the specific needs of each skin type.
 These new approaches are revolutionizing the world of hydrating skincare for revitalized and radiant skin.

-Multi-molecular-weight hyaluronic acid products are growing in popularity.
-These formulations contain hyaluronic acid molecules of various molecular weights to deliver multidimensional hydration tailored to the needs of every skin type.
+Hyaluronic acid products with multiple molecular weights are gaining popularity.
+These formulations contain hyaluronic acid molecules of different molecular weights to provide multidimensional hydration adapted to the needs of each skin type.

-• High molecular weight molecules hydrate the skin’s surface layer.
+High molecular weight molecules hydrate the superficial layer of the skin.

-• Medium molecular weight molecules hydrate the skin’s mid-layer.
+Medium molecular weight molecules hydrate the intermediate layer of the skin.

-• Low molecular weight molecules hydrate the deep layers of the skin.
+Low molecular weight molecules hydrate the deep layer of the skin.

 In 2024, encapsulated hyaluronic acid formulations are gaining ground for their ability to prolong hydration effects and improve product absorption into the skin.
 This technique involves encapsulating hyaluronic acid molecules in lipid or polymeric structures that are gradually released into the skin.